vuejs/v2.vuejs.org/source/guide/index.md

 <div id="person-&#123;&#123;id&#125;&#125;">Hello &#123;&#123;name&#125;&#125;!</div>
 ```

+<p class="tip">It is not recommended to use mustache bindings inside the `style` attribute because Internet Explorer, regardless of version, will remove invalid inline styles when parsing the HTML.</p>

 <p class="tip">You can also use triple mustaches for unescaped HTML, which translate  to `v-html` internally.
 However, since this can open up window for potential XSS attacks, it is suggested that you only use triple mustaches when you are certain about the security of the data source.</p>

 ### Filters